romilly/netlist-diff/plan/journal.md

    5. and built a wheel
 2. Next I'll **create a program using TDD** that implements a very thin slice of application functionality.

+I've added an integration test which currently just verifies whether two files are identical or not.

+That's nowhere near enough, since it's possible for two different files to represent the same circuit.

+They might contain the same connections, but in a different order; there are other, more complex possibilities.
+I'll need to create tests to creats those scenarios and verify correct behaviour.

+There's another problem, though.
+The current code is very, very simple.
+If two files differ it says they are different but it gives no useful information about how they differ.

+To start with, I'll write code that finds the parts used in each netlist and checks to see that both netlists use the same parts, list ing any differences.

+I can use the current pair of data files since I know that they have slightly different parts lists.

+I'm going to extend the integration test so that it fails and then write a unit test, get that to pass, and verify that the integration text passes.

+I'll write a test that expects a line 'Missing from 555_netlist.xml: Generic female header - 2 pins'.